-Supporting sheep and local biodiversity at Elm Branch and Briar Creek solar farms
+Supporting sheep farming, honey production and biodiversity at Elm Branch and Briar Creek solar farms

-Solar farms can support renewable energy generation and thriving ecosystems simultaneously.
+Solar farms can simultaneously support renewable energy generation and thriving ecosystems.
 Two Lightsource bp projects in Texas are showing America how it’s done: increasing local biodiversity together with using land for agricultural production.

 Elm Branch and Briar Creek solar farms are located 40 miles south of Dallas.
-In addition to providing a combined 316MW of clean energy and abating more than 400,000 metric tons of CO2 each year, the projects will support local biodiversity—the variety of species in the area.
+In addition to providing a combined 316MW of clean energy and abating more than 400,000 metric tons of CO2 each year for healthier air, the projects are increasing local biodiversity—the variety of species in the area.

-The mix also contains three species of pollinator-friendly clover.
-Pollinators are crucial for supporting agriculture worldwide but have seen population declines due to habitat loss and pesticide use.
-The solar farms will provide a safe home for the bees and butterflies that pollinate surrounding farmland.
+Pollinators are crucial for supporting agriculture worldwide but populations have been declining due to habitat loss and pesticide use.
+The solar farms are providing a safe home for the bees and butterflies that pollinate surrounding farmland.

 Discover Multiuse Solar

 This project is one example of our commitment to co-locating responsibly sited solar projects with other land uses in the United States—an approach dubbed “dual-use solar.”
 Lightsource bp often goes a step further, building multiuse solar projects where clean energy generation shares land with multiple initiatives including agriculture, conservation, and research.

 Introducing our Biodiversity Net Gain Framework for U.S.A. solar development

 22 Nov, 2023

 Our commitment to solar panel safety and recycling